MultiSafepay/docs/content/api/reference/payment-options-object.md

 {{< description >}}
 ## payment options (object)

-URLs for sending notifications to, or to redirect customers to.
+URLs for sending notifications to, or redirecting customers to.

 Contains: